First published 12 Sep 2014

 Why these 10 dishes in particular?
-Unlike my last Top Ten Hawker Food article where I selected what I thought were the 10 most iconic dishes, these 10 dishes were voted by 9479 of our local foodies as their all time most favourite hawker dishes.
-So if you want to discover the heart (more like stomach) of the Singaporean foodie, this is it!
+Unlike my last Top Ten Hawker Food article where I selected what I thought were the 10 most iconic dishes, these 10 dishes were voted by our local foodies as their all time most favourite hawker dishes.
+So if you want to discover the heart (more like stomach) of the Singaporean foodie, then these are the 10 dishes you must try!

 I know you don’t have time to waste so let’s go!
 Chop Chop kalipop!
 (That’s local slang for stop blabbering and get going already!)